Hemant2000-karens/Swayam-MOOC-Apple/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/Hemant2000-karens/Swayam-MOOC-Apple/blob/main/LICENSE) file for details.

 ## 📞 Contact

-For inquiries, suggestions, or potential collaboration discussions, please reach out to [hmt.kmr@icloud.com].
+For inquiries, suggestions, or potential collaboration discussions, please reach out to [hmt.kmr[at]icloud[dot]com].